-- In case of asynchronous execution the execution of the Activity is continued after a process instance of the referenced Process Definition is initiated.
+- In the case of asynchronous execution the execution of the Activity is continued after a process instance of the referenced Process Definition is initiated (in this case execution proceeds to any post activity split logic after subprocess initiation.
 No return parameters are supported from such called processes.
 Synchronisation with the initiated subprocess, if required, has to be done by other means such as events, not described in this document.
-This style of subflow is characterised as chained (or forked) sub-process operation. - In case of synchronous execution the execution of the Activity is suspended after a process instance of the referenced Process Definition is initiated.
+This style of subflow is characterised as chained (or forked) sub-process operation. - In the case of synchronous execution the execution of the Activity is suspended after a process instance of the referenced Process Definition is initiated.
 After execution termination of this process instance the Activity is resumed.
 Return parameters may be used between the called and calling processes on completion of the subflow.
-This style of subflow is charactersied as hierarchic sub-process operation.
+This style of subflow is characterised as hierarchic sub-process operation.